 Unreasonable or unlawful searches and seizures are unconstitutional as they go against the 4th Amendment.
 Any evidence collected in an illegal search and seizure cannot be used against you by a prosecutor or the police.

 Besides, such evidence cannot be used in a drug case trial because it is considered the fruit of the poisonous tree.
 Getting evidence excluded in your drug case can be crucial in your criminal case.
-Your Manassas criminal defense attorney will argue based on this illegality to get your drug charges dismissed or reduced to less severe offenses.
+Your Fairfax criminal defense attorney will argue based on this illegality to get your drug charges dismissed or reduced to less severe offenses.

 Can Illegal Searches and Seizures Be Challenged in Virginia?

 Like many of us, the police make mistakes.
 They can intentionally or unintentionally skip steps in their protocols.
-If this is the case, any evidence flowing from that search and seizure process can be challenged and suppressed with the help of the right drug crimes attorney in Manassas, VA.
+If this is the case, any evidence flowing from that search and seizure process can be challenged and suppressed with the help of the right drug crimes attorney in Fairfax, VA.

 Get a Legal Representative to Protect Your Constitutional Rights